dzorlu/natural_questions/README.md

 (WIP)

 # Natural Questions
-Google recently introduced the [Natural Questions corpus](https://ai.google/research/pubs/pub47761), a question answering dataset in which questions consist of queries issued to the Google search engine and the answers are annotated in long and short form found in the corresponding Wikipedia article.
+Google recently introduced the [Natural Questions corpus](https://ai.google/research/pubs/pub47761), a question answering dataset in which questions consist of queries issued to the Google search engine and the answersthat  are annotated in long and short form found in the corresponding Wikipedia article.
 A question can have both short and long answers, only a long answer, a yes/no answer, or no answer at all.

 The work attempts to replicate the code and results presented in [A BERT Baseline for the Natural Questions](https://arxiv.org/abs/1901.08634).